IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 The PvD Additional Information object includes a set of IPv6 prefixes (under the key "prefixes") which MUST be checked against all the Prefix Information Options advertised in the RA.
-If any of the prefixes included in the PIO is not covered by at least one of the listed prefixes, the associated PvD information MUST be considered to be a misconfiguration, and MUST NOT be used by the host.
+If any of the prefixes included in any associated PIO is not covered by at least one of the listed prefixes, the associated PvD information MUST be considered to be a misconfiguration, and MUST NOT be used by the host.
 See
 {{misconfig}} for more discussion on handling such misconfigurations.